supertokens/blog/content/supabase/index.md

 These are just some of the use cases that SuperTokens supports.
 If you have a custom requirement, feel free to join our [discord](https://supertokens.com/discord).
 We are passionate about Auth and would love to discuss your use case.

-## Integrating SuperTokens into Supabase:
+## Integrating SuperTokens into Supabase

 We provide a [guide](https://supabase.com/docs/guides/integrations/supertokens) on how to secure you Supabase app with SuperTokens.
-The guide details the process of leveraging Supabase's Row Level Security feature to create powerful authorization policies.
+The guide details the process of leveraging Supabase's Row Level Security feature to create powerful authorization policies so only authorized users can access data.

 ## Conclusion